Ziv89/sentispace/README.md

 ## Features

 -   Activity Management: Create, modify, and delete activities with ease.
--   Category Management: Define, edit, and organize categories for activities.
 -   Organize with Categories: Assign activities to specific categories for enhanced tracking.
 -   Quick Duplication: Clone activities to quickly repeat them without re-entry.
 -   Activity Templates: Save activities as templates for future use.